 What is TB?

 Tuberculosis is a bacterial disease.
-Infections usually affects the lungs but can happen in other parts of the body.
+Infections usually affect the lungs but can happen in other parts of the body.
 TB is one of the most common illnesses in the world.
 There are around 10 million new cases every year.

 Rates of TB infection are much lower in the United States.
 In Washington State, we average about 200 cases per year.
 In Pierce County, the number is between 15 and 25.
 The disease is also very treatable with the right medication.